moehriegitt/hob3l/README.md

 ## Supported Output Formats

-`STL`: This is the m main output format of Hob3l for which it was first developed.
-The input SCAD files can be converted to STL and directly used in a slicer for 3D printing.
+`STL`: This is the main output format of Hob3l for which it was first developed.
+The input SCAD files can be converted to STL and then used as input to a slicer for 3D printing.
 Both ASCII STL (more precise) and binary STL (smaller) are supported.

 `PS`: For debugging and documentation, including algorithm visualisation, Hob3l can output in PostScript.
 This is how the